-A and B make a contract in writing that B shall sell A certain tin to be paid for on delivery.
-At the same time they make an oral agreement that 3 months' credit shall be given to A. This could not be shown as between A and B, but it might be shown by C if it affected his interests.
+A and B make a contract in writing that B is to sell A certain tin to be paid for on delivery.
+At the same time they make an oral agreement that 3 months' credit is to be given to A. This could not be shown as between A and B, but it might be shown by C if it affected C's interests.